rust-lang/vscode-rust/README.md

 This extension is built and maintained by the RLS team, part of the [Rust Developer Tools team](https://www.rust-lang.org/en-US/team.html#Dev-tools-team).
 It is the reference client implementation for the RLS.
+Our focus is on providing a stable, high quality extension that makes best use of the RLS.
+We aim to support as many features as possible, but our priority is supporting the essential features as well as possible.

 For support, please file an [issue on the repo](https://github.com/rust-lang-nursery/rls-vscode/issues/new) or talk to us in #rust-dev-tools on IRC ([Mozilla servers](https://wiki.mozilla.org/IRC)).

-Contributing code, tests, documentation, and bug reports is very welcome!
+Contributing code, tests, documentation, and bug reports is appreciated!
 For more details on building and debugging, etc., see [contributing.md](contributing.md).

 ## Quick start

+* Install [rustup](https://www.rustup.rs/) (Rust toolchain manager).
 * Install this extension from the marketplace.
-* Install [rustup](https://www.rustup.rs/) (Rust toolchain manager).
 * Open a Rust project (`File > Open Folder...`).
 Open the folder for the whole project (i.e., the folder containing 'Cargo.toml'), not the 'src' folder.
 * The extension will start when you open a Rust file.
 You'll be prompted to install the RLS.
 Once installed, the RLS should start building your project.
-  The first build can take a while.

 ## Configuration